rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast.
+Submitted to **Frontiers of Marine Science**.

 * Bhagtani, D., Hogg, A., *Holmes, R.* and Constantinou, N.: Unraveling how winds and surface heat fluxes control the Atlantic Ocean’s meridional heat transport.
 Submitted to **Geophysical Research Letters**

 ### 2024